 According to The Guardian, a whopping 40% of businesses claim that partnerships with charities are important to their business agenda.
 But just what does a charity-corporate partnership look like?

-Ultimately, the term incorporates any kind of partnership between a business and a charity – from a brand writing a yearly cheque for their chosen cause to a co-branding partnership or joint product agreement (read our guide to charity partnerships to find out more).
+Ultimately, the term incorporates any type of strategic partnership between a business and a charity – from a brand writing a yearly cheque for their chosen cause to a co-branding collaboration or a joint product partnership.
+Read our guide to charity partnerships to find out more.

 To give you some inspiration and encourage you to think outside the box, we’ve listed 7 charity-corporate partnership examples that have really nailed it.
 Enjoy!